sualsoft/Clienk/content/english/blog/how ai virtual assistants can help support and train your agents.md

 **Enhanced Customer Experience**

-At its core, the goal of customer service is to provide clients with the best possible experience.
+At its core, the goal of contact center is to provide clients with the best possible experience.
 When used correctly, AI-powered platforms can support customer care agents and enhance the overall customer experience by providing more accurate, faster, and more personalized support.

 ## Final Thoughts

-To recap, using AI virtual assistants to support and train your customer care and sales agents can help your business boost the quality of its customer service, reduce agent turnover, increase agent efficiency, provide consistent support, and enhance the overall customer service.
+To recap, using AI virtual assistants to support and train your customer care and sales agents can help your business boost the quality of its contact center, reduce agent turnover, increase agent efficiency, provide consistent support, and enhance the overall contact center.

 If you’re interested in learning more about how your business can benefit from an AI-powered solution, [request a demo](https://clienk.com/request-a-demo/) from Clienk today.